perfanalytics/pose2sim/README.md

 ## Too slow for you?

+First of all, set `multi_person = True` in your `Config.toml`file, and remove all the detections other than the ones of interest.
+It works as well as the single person mode, and is much faster.
+In the future, I plan to add a person selection feature (like on Sports2D) and to remove the old single person mode.

 - `Pose2Sim.calibration()`:\
   Run it only when your cameras are moved or changed.
 If they are not, just copy a previous calibration.toml file into your new calibration folder.
 - `Pose2Sim.poseEstimation()`: